digital-cargo/good-practice-shipment-tracking/README.md

 Apart from the need of defining one dimensional mapping rules between the concerned data elements, general directions. of how to organize transferring data between those different structures must be defined.

-### Guidelines for the modeling of shipment tracking data
+### Implementation Guidelines

+This section outlines mandatory and best practice guidelines for the ShipmentTracking use case in accordance with the ONE Record standard.
+For every data class and property, compliance requires adherence to certain guidelines marked as MUST, while it is RECOMMENDED to follow others for best practices.
+Additionally, to facilitate comprehension, practical data examples are included to demonstrate the implementation of these guidelines.

 **Location**

-- A Location object is a LogisticsObject and therefore SHOULD be created only once and MUST be linked afterwards.
+- A Location data object is a special LogisticsObject because it has a long lifespan and is linked comparatively often.
+Therefore, a location object SHOULD only be created once and then only referenced.
+- It is possible that the same or a similar location is referenced by different organizations with different @id, e.g. because they are hosted on different servers.
+For example, a TransportMovement (on the ONE Record server of a carrier) refers to an FRA location, while a waybill (on the ONE Record server of a forwarder) also refers to an FRA location.
+In this case, both locations can have different @id.
+However, it is RECOMMENDED to refer to the same location (represented by the same @id) wherever possible.
+- If only one data holder shares the data (variant 1 and variant 2), the @id of the Location object is the same.
-- It is RECOMMENDED to choose an easily recognizable logisticsObjectId
+- Since a Location object is typically stable yet frequently referenced master data, it is RECOMMENDED to choose an easily recognizable `@id`.
+For instance, use `https://1r.example.com/logistics-objects/FRA` to represent Frankfurt Airport.
-- For Shipment Tracking, only the [locationCode](https://onerecord.iata.org/ns/cargo#locationCode) property MUST be set.
+- For ShipmentTracking, besides the `@id` only the [locationCode](https://onerecord.iata.org/ns/cargo#locationCode) property MUST be set.
+- Location data objects can be created ad-hoc during the data provisioning of shipment tracking data, e.g. when a new Location is referenced in a TransportMovement or Waybill object, or they can be created in advance, e.g. once during the initial setup of the ONE Record server and afterwards when a new location is added to the logistics network.

 ```json
 {